omarandlorraine/strop/README.md

 To see what strop could be used for:

- * [opt](examples/opt.rs) optimizes an existing machine code function
- * [gen](examples/gen.rs) generates a Z80 function matching the Rust function, after a fashion compiling Rust to Z80.
+ * [gen](examples/gen.rs) generates a function matching the Rust function, after a fashion compiling Rust to whichever target the user specifies.
  * [peephole](examples/peephole.rs) discovers lacunae in the peephole optimizers and other constraints

 ### Supported instruction sets: